battletremor/react-test/README.md

 #AWS Devops Test 1
-#Change one to test web hook SCM
+#Change one to test web hook SCM not successfull as credentials was wrong
+#Change two to test web hook SCM

 # Getting Started with Create React App